Tigerhacker/refireline/README.md

 - Remove the `hosts` entry

-# Capture
+## Capture

-If you wish to capture your own session, here are some basic instructions
+If you wish to capture your own session (my captures are included for use), here are some basic instructions

 - Decide if you want to run the proxy on localhost or another box/vm, you will need port 443 free, and preferably also port 80 free